As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - It can be a little bit unsettling seeing Jeri talk about her end of life plans so casually with Jessica, for anyone who's lived with someone suffering a long-term illness.

 - Jessica tells the doctor that there is no where she feels safe.
 He offers suggestions of places that feel safe to most people.
 Jessica and Trish reject them all, and the audience knows exactly why.
+To elaborate:

 Episode 5, AKA The Octopus